charlesquick/AOG-Bogballe-Bridge/README.md

 This script listens to the autoSteerData and machineData PGNs emitted by AgOpenGPS and sends them over RS232 using the [Bogballe serial protocol](https://dam.bogballe.com/dmm3bwsv3/AssetStream.aspx?mediaformatid=10061&destinationid=10016&assetid=3488)

 The code is currently an initial proof-of-concept hacked together in less than 24 hours.
 It's probably not very reliable.
-The functionality has been tested with a Calibrator TOTZ, however it should work with ZURF boxes too.
+The functionality is slightly different between the TOTZ and ZURF boxes, so please select the appropriate file.

 ## Instructions for use